MarioReina97/demos-android-native/README.md

 This project was created solely for demonstration purposes, with the goal of providing an example of how I would structure an application using the **MVVM** (Model-View-ViewModel) pattern and applying the principles of **Clean Architecture**.
 The intent is to showcase a well-organized and maintainable architecture that promotes separation of concerns and code testability.

-## Structure
+## Presentation/App Modules

+This project contains three "app" modules created using different approaches to UI development.

 ### XML Views

-Presentation layer created using XML views.
+Uses XML files, Activity, Fragment, and viewbinding to connect the UI with the logic components.

-### Domain
+### XML - Compose

-Business logic layer that contains the core entities, the use cases responsible for business logic, and acts as a bridge between presentation <-> data.
+Keeps the Activity and Fragment from **XML Views**, but the screen details are written in Compose.

-### Data
+### Compose

-Data layer responsible for managing data retrieval and persistence.
+Written entirely in Compose.

 ## Credits and Acknowledgments